saifalfalah/react-handbook/content/react-installation/index.md

 When you eject, you lose the ability of automatic updates but you gain more flexibility in the [Babel](https://flaviocopes.com/babel/) and [Webpack](https://flaviocopes.com/webpack/) configuration.

-When you eject the action is irreversible.
+Ejecting is an irreversible action.
 You will get 2 new folders in your application directory, `config` and `scripts`.
 Those contain all the configuration you need and now you can start editing it.

 > If you already have a React app installed using an older version of React, first check the version by adding `console.log(React.version)` in your app, then you can update by running `yarn add react@16.7`, and yarn will prompt you to update (choose the latest version available).
 Repeat for `yarn add react-dom@16.7` (change "16.7" with whatever is the newest version of React at the moment)